Mastering AWS VPC: A Step-by-Step Guide with Real-World Example

 • Public Subnet:

-• Create a public subnet within the VPC with a CIDR block like 10.0.1.0/24 (providing 256 IP addresses).
+• Create Public Subnet inside the VPC with a CIDR Block like 10.0.1.0/24 (256 IP addresses).

 • Private Subnet:

-3. Set up the Internet Gateway (IGW)
+3. Configuring the Internet Gateway (IGW)

 4. Configure Route Tables